tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-snowflake.md

 If you don't, follow the instructions in the [PagerDuty Services and Integrations docs](https://support.pagerduty.com/docs/services-and-integrations) under "Create a Service".
 This will take you through creating a service along with its "escalation policy."
 The escalation policy is the set of rules that defines who to notify, in what order, when the service has an incident.

-If you are feeling fun, create at least 2 services!
-This will be more realistic.

-Note: It's possible to define an oncall schedules—a rotation that consists of multiple people—in PagerDuty as well.
-You can then define an escalation policy that triggers a specific oncall schedule.
-To find out how to set up an oncall schedule, see [PagerDuty's Schedule Basics docs](https://support.pagerduty.com/docs/schedule-basics).

 ## Summary
 You now have the following items that you can plug into a later step: